moerashidi/labelme/json2array/readme.md

 # Labelme .json to numpy array
-This project Converts Labelme created .json files to image and mask numpy arrays.
+This project converts Labelme created .json files to image and mask numpy arrays.

 ### Prerequisites